JakDaniels/MIOS/README.md

 **Notice:**

-MIOS runs on Linux only, it's been tested on Centos 6 distro and requires Mysql or Mariadb as the backend database for OpenSim.
+MIOS runs on Linux only, it's been tested on Centos 6 distro and requires MySQL or Mariadb as the backend database for OpenSim.

 This is still very much work in progress, but so far it very quickly lets you spin up Instances of Open Simulator and add new regions to those Instances.